Knesseth Israel Congregation (Birmingham, Alabama)

-Knesseth Israel Congregation (KI) is an Orthodox Jewish synagogue in the state of Alabama.
-The first Orthodox congregation to organize in Birmingham in 1889, the synagogue is currently located at 3100 Overton Road, Mountain Brook, Alabama.
-Eytan Yammer, a graduate of Yeshivat Chovevei Torah served as rabbi from 2010 through 2016 and was named by The Forward as one of its 33 most inspiring American rabbis in 2015.
+Knesseth Israel Congregation (abbreviated as KI) is an Orthodox Jewish synagogue, located at 3793 Crosby Drive Mountain Brook, in Birmingham, Alabama, in the United States.
+The congregation was formed in 1889.
+Eytan Yammer, a graduate of Yeshivat Chovevei Torah, served as rabbi from 2010 through 2016 and was named by The Forward as one of its 33 most inspiring American rabbis in 2015.

+Since 2022, the congregation has been led by lay members.

 History

 After incorporating in 1889, the first building for the congregation was constructed in 1903 at cost of $15,000 on the southwest corner of 17th Street North and 7th Avenue North, Birmingham at the heart of what was then a Jewish neighborhood populated by immigrants from Russia and Eastern Europe.

 In 1955 the congregation moved to a then-remote site at 3225 Montevallo Road in what is now Mountain Brook.
 A pillar erected in the yard of the $200,000 synagogue on Montevallo Road (which was considered incomplete, with further plans for a 1200-1500 seat sanctuary) was intended to serve as the cornerstone of a more permanent building.
 A second phase, adding a social and recreational wing, was undertaken in 1969.

 In May, 1984, then Rabbi Harry (Tzvi) Rosen (who went on to edit Kashrus Kurrents for the Star-K) discovered that one of the torahs had been stolen from the synagogue.
 While talking with local police about the theft, he received a phone call asking for ransom money to return the torah scroll, at which point the police called in the FBI.
 While the investigation was ongoing, early the following month the Rabbi received another phone call indicating that the missing torah had been found in a Salvation Army donation bin.

 Knesseth Israel, facing deteriorating conditions in their synagogue, began moving forward with plans for a new building in 2003, taking up the suggestion of relocating to the site of the former Our Savior Evangelical Lutheran Church on Overton Road.
 The congregation hoped to take advantage of the high value of the Montevallo Road property, which faces the Birmingham Country Club golf course, to help finance the move, which brought them within a few blocks of the Bais Ariel Chabad Center and strengthening ties within Birmingham's Orthodox Jewish community.
 The congregation voted in December 2005 to make the move and raised $5.4 million in donations.
 Of the nearly 100 families in Knesseth Israel at the time, many walked to Sabbath services so the decision required them to find new homes in the Overton neighborhood straddling Mountain Brook and Cahaba Heights.